 Interviews conducted with Burma/Myanmar “experts,” broadly defined, are welcome— whether those experts are academics, practitioners, or individuals with on-the-ground knowledge of current events happening in the country.
 If you are interested in conducting an interview to be featured on Tea Circle, please contact the editor to confirm that such a piece can be featured.

 Comments are generally short (under 600 words) but substantive observations that offer a particular perspective or raise questions, perhaps to be discussed further at a later date or future post.

 Multimedia pieces— whether audio clips, individual images, photo essays, or videos— are always welcome.
 Please include a link to an online file, where possible, as well as a description or summary of the submitted piece.

-Contributions to Tea Circle should be sent by email to email@example.com in a word document with minimal formatting.
-A short biography (under 100 words) and byline should be included in the document, along with any images for which the author holds copyright or has permission to use.
+Contributions to Tea Circle should be sent by email to firstname.lastname@example.org in a word document with minimal formatting.
+A short biography and byline (under 90 characters) should be included in the document, along with any images for which the author holds copyright or has permission to use.
 Along with the proposed title for the piece, keywords that describe the topic and content of your submission should also be included.

 If submitting images, please do not embed them in the Word document.
 Instead, attach high-quality images (ideally sized 1200 pixels on the longest side, at 72 dpi) to your initial email submission.